 The Theory of Purchasing Power Parity explains that there should be no arbitrage opportunities (where price differences between countries can result in profit).
 Purchasing power parity is used to compare the gross domestic product between countries.

-PPP is based on the Law of One Price which implies that all identical goods should have the same price.
-It is usually calculated using a similar basket of goods in two countries and is also used to evaluate under/overvalued currencies.
+PPP is based on the Law of One Price, which implies that all identical goods should have the same price.
+It is usually calculated using a similar basket of goods in two countries and is also used to evaluate under-/overvalued currencies.

 Purchasing Power Parity Example

-The concept of purchasing power parity says that since they are the same goods, the purchasing power in the countries should be the same.
+The concept of purchasing power parity says that since they are the same goods, the purchasing power in the two countries should be the same.
 This doesn’t mean the exchange rate should be equal to one; it means the ratio of price to exchange rate should be one.
-In this example, it implies that exchange rate should be $2 = 10, $1 = 5.
+In this example, it implies that exchange rate should be $2 = Indian Rupee ₹10, and $1 = Indian Rupee ₹5.
 So, the Rupee here is undervalued.